Skip to content

 )

-A sensor whose (C, R) never change with state — the v0.2 default.
+A sensor whose (C, R) never change with state.

 linearize returns the same stored matrices for every x: a fixed linear sensor is its own linear approximation everywhere.
 This is the regime where EFE's epistemic term is constant and collapses to LQR (DECISIONS.md ADR-003).